Admin pages and components

 - Testing the Customer user is tricky since our app has no

 Let’s add the bare minimum of code we need to render this page.
-Create a file atpages/customer/my-books.js
+Create a file atpages/customer/my-books.jswith the following content:

 import React from 'react';